garrandall/popular-music-data/tracks/in-too-deep-genesis.md

 You know I want to but I'm in too deep

 So listen, listen to me
-Ooh, you must believe me
+Oh you must believe me
 I can feel your eyes go through me
 But I don't know why

-Ooh, I know you're going but I can't believe
+Oh I know you're going but I can't believe
 It's the way that you're leaving
 It's like we never knew each other at all, it may be my fault I gave you too many reasons, being alone, when I didn't want to